• Skip to primary navigation

 Definitely.
 You can freeze this milk bread using these instructions to preserve its freshness and texture.

-• Make sure the bread is cool completely.
+• Make sure the bread is cool down completely.

-• Tightly wrap condensed milk bread in plastic wrap (recommend 2 layers for max protection).
+• Tightly wrap condensed milk bread in plastic wrap (recommend two layers for max protection).

 • Put in the freezer.
 The bread can be kept for up to 2 months.